-Thirty per cent of timber bridges in regional NSW are in a poor condition, making the restoration of these critical transport arteries a priority for local governments and councils.

-Given the importance of these transport routes and the safety of the local community, councils have needed to lower payload and speed limits as a precaution to the continued deterioration and disrepair of the state's 2,000 timber bridges.
+In regional NSW alone, thirty per cent of timber bridges are in a poor condition1, making the restoration of these critical transport arteries a priority for local governments and councils.
+Given the importance of these transport routes and the safety of the local community, councils have needed to lower payload and speed limits as a precaution to the continued deterioration and disrepair of the state's 2,000 timber bridges2.